 July 4-6: ???

-I’m trying to plan a trip for 4th of July weekend.
+In other summer plans, I’m trying to plan a trip for 4th of July weekend.
 Perhaps this would be a good time for my first-ever trip to Chicago?
 Or maybe I’ll stay more local and find another way to take advantage of the long holiday weekend.
 Any suggestions for where I should spend 4th of July weekend?

 August 29 – September 13: Iceland